DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-mentor-materials.md

 caption: "Spring week 1"
 ---

-## Setting the scene and becoming an ‘effective teacher’
+## Setting the scene and becoming an 'effective teacher'

 ### Intended outcomes